ryan4559/live-dl/README.md

 Push notification via Discord DM.
 If you want to push notification for a channel, please use Pingcord.

 Create an Application and a Bot at https://discord.com/developers/, copy Bot token to `config.yml` file.
 Because Bot can not create a DM to User at first time and User can not add friend or find Bot to make a DM, you need follow this:
-* Create a temp Discord server, add your Bot to temp server (change xxxx = client ID in application) https://discord.com/api/oauth2/authorize?client_id=xxxx&response_type=code&scope=messages.read
+* Create a temp Discord server, add your Bot to temp server (change xxxx = client ID in application) https://discord.com/api/oauth2/authorize?client_id=xxxx&permissions=0&scope=bot applications.commands
 * Click to Bot on Server User list (right panel) and send a Private Message to bot
 * Open https://discord.com/channels/@me/ on browser, select your Bot and copy channel ID (numbers after /@me/, put **between two `"`**) in to `config.yml` file
 * You can delete temp Discord server